-- · Population changes - Affordability - Legislation and the Tasman Resource Management Plan - Natural hazards and resilience to climate change - Opportunities for shared services with Nelson City Council - · Economic trends
+- Population changes - Affordability - Legislation and the Tasman Resource Management Plan - Natural hazards and resilience to climate change - Opportunities for shared services with Nelson City Council - Economic trends

 There are many other factors that need to be taken into account when developing the Council's Activity Management Plans, Long Term Plan, Financial Strategy and Infrastructure Strategy.
-Significant assumptions common to all of the Council's activities are listed in a supporting document "Accounting Information", which can be found at www.tasman.govt/LTP.
+Significant assumptions common to all of the Council's activities are listed in "Accounting Information", which can be found in Volume 1 of this Long Term Plan.
 Any other significant assumptions specific to an individual infrastructure activity and its programme are listed in section 7 (Activity Summaries), while detailed planning assumptions can be found in the individual activity management plans for each activity.